Leynse/xbeach-docs/docs/xbeach_manual.rst

 simulations.

 With option :par:`front` = *abs2d* (default value) the formulation by :cite:`VanDongeren1997` is activated which in turn is based on
-:cite:`Verboom1981` and is based on the ‘Method of Characteristics’.
+:cite:`Verboom1981` and is based on the Method of Characteristics.
 This boundary condition allows for obliquely-incident and obliquely-reflected waves to pass through the boundary.
 It is possible to account for situations with boundary-perpendicular and